naneja/ECE-3574-2024-Fall/README.md

-## Milestone 1: File Manager
+## Milestone 1: CMake Make Catch2 (Matrix Calculator)

-* This project aims to create a CMake project for the given `FileManager.cpp` in C++ and write test cases to ensure its functionality.
+* This project aims to create a `CMake` project for matrix operations in C++ and write test cases in `Catch2` to ensure its functionality.